openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ## <a name="configure-image"></a>Configuring the Image for Different Devices

 If you want to run inferences on a CPU or Intel® Neural Compute Stick 2, no extra configuration is needed.
-Go to <a href="#run-image">Running the image on different devices</a> for next step.
+Go to <a href="#run-image">Running the image on different devices</a> for the next step.

 ### Configuring Docker image for GPU

-> **NOTE**: Only Intel® integrated graphics are supported.

-#### Prerequisites

-- GPU is not available in container by default, you must attach it to the container.
-- Kernel driver must be installed on the host.
-- Intel® OpenCL™ runtime package must be included into the container.
-- In the container, non-root user must be in the `video` and `render` groups.
-To add a user to the render group, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu* 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).

-To launch a Linux image on Windows Subsystem for Linux 2, note the following things:

-- Only Windows 10 with 21H2 update or above installed and Windows 11 are supported.
-- Intel GPU driver on Windows host with version 30.0.100.9684 or above need be installed.
-Please see [this article](https://www.intel.com/content/www/us/en/artificial-intelligence/harness-the-power-of-intel-igpu-on-your-machine.html#articleparagraph_983312434) for more details.
-- The Docker images for 2022.1 release contain preinstalled recommended version of OpenCL Runtime with WSL2 support.

-#### Configuration Examples

-If you have installed your custom version of GPU driver and want to build an image, see the following examples for your Dockerfile:
+By default, the distributed Docker image for OpenVINO has the the recommended version of Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL Driver for the operating system installed inside.
+If you want to build an image with a custom version of OpenCL Runtime included, you need to modify the Dockerfile using the lines below (the 19.41.14441 version is used as an example) and build the image manually:

 **Ubuntu 18.04/20.04**: